Accessing your pension pot - what are your options?

 Beware of firms claiming to be approved government advisers or trying to persuade you to take money out of your pension.
 In particular, beware of people contacting you unexpectedly about your pension.

-The Your pension: it's time to choose (PDF: 1529KB) explains this in more detail and how to spot a scam.
+The MAS Guide Your pension: it's time to choose Q46970 (PDF: 2326KB) explains this in more detail and how to spot a scam.